Sigma war games: Game setup

 The games were staffed with high-ranking officials standing in to represent both domestic and foreign characters; stand-ins were chosen for their expertise concerning those they were called upon to represent.
 The games were supervised by a Control appointed to oversee both sides.
 The opposing Blue and Red Teams customary in war games were designated the friendly and enemy forces as was usual; however, several smaller teams were sometimes subsumed under Red and Blue Teams.
 Over the course of the games, the Red Team at times contained the Yellow Team for the People's Republic of China, the Brown Team for the Democratic Republic of Vietnam, the Black Team for the Viet Cong, and the Green for the USSR.

 Preparation for these simulations was quite extensive.
 A game staff of as many as 45 people researched and developed the scenarios.
 The actual play of the war game involved 30 to 35 participants.
-There are four or five simulations per year, solicited secretively from the State Department, the Central Intelligence Agency, and major military commands.
+There were four or five simulations per year, solicited secretively from the State Department, the Central Intelligence Agency, and major military commands.
 As with other war planning activities, the games were conducted in a classified environment and the details and results of the games were not publicized outside U.S. national security policy circles.